 Child Support Percentages

-Based on studies of how much the average parent contributes to their child’s needs in intact families, the formula developed for child support is the following percentage of the parent’s gross income, less FICA and local (city) taxes (but, importantly, not deducting federal or state income taxes):
+Based on the studies of intact families and how much parents typically contribute to their child’s needs, the formula developed for child support uses the following percentage of the parents’ combined gross income, less FICA and local (city) taxes (but, importantly, not deducting federal or state income taxes):

 Lawyers and courts sometimes mistakenly tack on charges for items the costs of which should already be included in the basic child support award.
 Private schools are a discretionary add on item and, by case law, should not be added unless there is a particular reason that justifies the expense.
 It might be the parties’ prior practice or that this child has a particular aptitude or need that requires private or other particularized schooling.
 If the parties have a disagreement about religion, however, the court should not determine which religious belief is the correct or better for the child.
 That would violate the U.S. Constitution’s First Amendment.

 Here in New York (or at least downstate), college is believed to be necessary for all children so that they can have productive futures.
 Whether the college should be a public one in the State University or a more expensive private one, however, depends on the circumstances of the parties and of the child.
 If both parents went to expensive private colleges and they have the money, a court may conclude that the only reason a parent is not willing to contribute to the child’s college is because of the divorce and an anger towards the ex-spouse.
 In that case, a court may require the parent to contribute in a fair amount, to the child’s private college costs.
 Sometimes parties agree, or the court requires, that a parent contribute to a child’s private education but only to the same amount a SUNY education would have cost (commonly called a “SUNY cap”).

-If the non-custodial parent is supporting other children, the matter becomes more complicated and there is some inconsistency in the case law dealing with this issue and you should call us to discuss your situation.
+If the non-custodial parent is supporting other children, the proper amount of support is complicated by that fact.
+There is some inconsistency in the case law dealing with this issue and you should call us to discuss your particular situation.